 - Visions should be inspiring. - Visions should be clear, challenging, and about excellence. - Visions must make sense in the relevant community, be flexible, and stand the test of time. - Visions should be stable, but constantly challenged and changed when necessary. - Visions are beacons and controls when everything else seems up for grabs. - Visions empower employees first and then clients, patients, and others the organization serves. - Visions prepare for the future while honoring the past. - 5.
-It has been said that vision is necessarily the responsibility of leaders.
-Do you agree or disagree?
-Why or why not?
+It has been said that vision is necessarily a responsibility of leaders.
+Why is it important for health care organizations to have keepers of the vision?

-Visioning is an essential role of the leader.
-In fact, creating and communicating a vision is one of the most important tasks of strategic leadership.
+Creating and communicating a vision is one of the most important tasks of strategic leadership.
 Effective visionaries, however, listen to people at all levels in the organization and attempt to capture and restate their collective hopes as important elements in the vision.
 Leaders need to recognize and appreciate that visions, in order to be inspirational, must speak to the rank and file organizational members.
+The leader must also be the keeper of the vision - someone who holds on to the vision even when others lose hope.
+Employees want to believe that what they are doing is important, and nothing convinces employees of the importance of their jobs more than a leader who keeps the inspirational vision before them.